The 10 Best Substack Newsletters Worth Subscribing To

 With glowing reviews from HuffPost, New York Magazine, and The Sunday Times, this Substack newsletter proudly creates the beauty-critical content other publications have deemed “unpublishable.”

-The Unpublishable Substack newsletter creates content that puts people before products, tears down beauty standards, and tells you everything the beauty industry won't tell you.
+The Unpublishable Substack weekly newsletter creates content that puts people before products, tears down beauty standards, and tells you everything the beauty industry won't tell you.

 A few of her newsletters that will inspire you to start thinking independently about the beauty industry are:

 - “Your Skin Doesn't Need Skincare”

 On the Topic of Social Media: Link in Bio

 If you work in the field of social and you're looking for resources made by other experienced social media professionals, the Link in Bio newsletter is the one for you.

 Written by someone who's worked in social media for more than 8 years with big brands like Bon Appetit and Plated, this newsletter strives to bring you valuable content about running social media pages by the people who actually do it.